CodeKalb/CodeKalb/README.md

 - 👋 Hi, I’m @codekaiser
-- 👀 I’m interested in Data Science and just coding in general.
+- 👀 AI is not going to destroy earth, humanity is.
 Change my mind.